thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

   neighbor 1.1.1.2 route-reflector-client
 ```

 Each router now has 2 neighbors - but we don't add a third for full-mesh.
-Instead, we use route reflector commands on R5 and R6 which will make the iBGP AS complete.
+Instead, the route reflector commands on R5 and R6 which will make the iBGP AS complete for our design.

 All four routers are configured for iBGP in AS 65001 and neighbors are Up:

-Commands to config R5 and R6 as route reflectors in the iBGP domain.

 R5 example:
 ```